lilit-nersisyan/fivepseq/README.rst

 This arguments sets the p value threshold for outlier detection: point with less than the --ds probability of falling into Poisson distribution will be down-sampled.

+optional argument: -s/-geneset

+Supply a text file with newline-separated list of gene names you'd like to filter/use.
+The names should correspond to those present under the Name tag in the gff file.

 Note!
 -------
 bai index files should be in the same directory as the bam files